Home > Northwest Shells & Marine Life > PNW Shells & Marine Life Photos > Nudibranchs,Sea Slugs > Acteonoidea, Cephalaspidea

 Haminoea vesicula Gould, 1855

-White Bubble Shell
+Glassy Bubble Shell or White Bubble Shell

 intertidal to shallow subtidal northern Mexico to southern Alaska size to 24mm

 This is the most commonly found bubble shell in the Pacific Northwest.
-It lives on eelegrass and mud in sheltered bays.
+It lives on eelegrass in muddy sheltered bays.
 It can be very abundant during spring and summer while laying its eggs.
 The bright yellow egg ribbons are easy to spot.
 The shells are thin and fragile and break easily once the animal dies.
 For this reason, dead shells are not commonly found.

-Acteocina eximia
+Acteocina cerealis

 off Grebe Islets, BC

-Acteocina eximia
+Acteocina cerealis

-Pleatless Barrel-Bubble
+Grain Barrel-Bubble

-intertidal to subtidal on sand and mud
+intertidal to 250m on sand and mud

-shell size to 13mm
+shell size to 14mm

-central California to central Alaska
+north Mexico to central Alaska

-(synonyms - Acteocina culcitella intermedia, Bullina eximia)
+(synonyms - Acteocina culcitella intermedia, Acteocina eximia, Bullina eximia)

 Haminoeidae

-Haminoea japonica Haminoea japonica Haminoea japonica
+Haloa japonica Haloa japonica Haloa japonica

 Boundary Bay, BC Boundary Bay, BC, intertidal Thetis Island, BC,intertidal

-Haminoea japonica (Pilsbry, 1895)
+Haloa japonica (Pilsbry, 1895)

-Oval Bubble Shell
+Japanese Bubble Shell

 intertidal on eelgrass and sand San Francisco Bay, California; northern Washington to southern BC; Japan size to 35mm